Unmanned surface vehicle: Cargo

 In the future, many uncrewed cargo ships are expected to cross the waters.
 In November 2021, the first autonomous cargo ship, MV Yara Birkeland was launched in Norway.
 The fully electric ship is expected to substantially reduce the need for truck journeys.

 Urban vessels and small-scale logistics

 In 2021, the world's first urban autonomous vessels, Roboats, were deployed in the canals of Amsterdam, Netherlands.
 The ships developed by three institutions could carry up to five people, collect waste, deliver goods, monitor the environment and provide "on-demand infrastructure".
+The Wall Street Journal reported a drone was utilized on June 8, 2026 to rescue two downed Army helicopter pilots off the coast of Oman.
+The drone was made by Saronic Technologies, a naval supply innovator.

 Seaweed farming

 Uncrewed surface vehicles can also assist in seaweed farming and help to reduce operating costs.